apache/sedona/docs/download/compile.md

 ## Compile Scala and Java source code
 Sedona Scala/Java code is a project with four modules, core, sql, viz and python adapter.
 Each module is a Scala/Java mixed project which is managed by Apache Maven 3.

-* Make sure your machine has Java 1.8 and Apache Maven 3.
+* Make sure your Linux/Mac machine has Java 1.8, Apache Maven 3.3.1+, and Python3.
+The compilation of Sedona is not tested on Windows machine.

 To compile all modules, please make sure you are in the root folder of three modules.
 Then enter the following command in the terminal: